alasca-association/tarook/docs/src/operation/vault.md

 **Note:** An exception to the above rule exists if the cluster has been migrated and the original CA files still exist.
 In that case, it can be migrated *again* into the Vault it hosts itself.
+In this case, you may pretend you were doing *Case 2*, except that you need to trick the migration scripts.
-This process is left as an exercise to the reader.
+How to do that is left as an exercise to the reader.

 ### Procedure

-In the following,
-we will call the Vault instance with which the cluster has been deployed the *source Vault*.
-The Vault instance which we will spawn inside the cluster will be called the *target Vault*.
+1. (Case 1 only)

-1. Obtain the number of unseal shares and the threshold for unsealing of the *source Vault*, if migrating from another Vault.
+   Obtain the number of unseal shares and the threshold for unsealing of the *source Vault*.

-2. Configure `k8s-service-layer.vault` with the same number of unseal shares and the same threshold.
-   Enable the vault instance
+2. Enable `k8s-service-layer.vault`,
+   configure the backup
-   and configure any other options you might want to set, such as backup configuration.
+   and any other options you may need.
    Set the `service_type` to `NodePort` and set the `active_node_port` to `32048`.

+   If Case 1 applies,
+   set the number of unseal shares and the threshold to the same values as the *source Vault*.

+   If Case 2 applies,
-   If you are not migrating from another Vault, you may choose an arbitrary number of unseal shares and an arbitrary threshold, in compliance with your security requirements.
+   you may choose an arbitrary number of unseal shares and an arbitrary threshold, in compliance with your security requirements.

-3. Deploy the Vault by re-running Stage 4.
+3. Deploy the Vault by (re-)running Stage 4.

 4. Verify that you can reach the Vault instance by running `curl -k https://$nodeip:32048`,